magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41399-admin-users-are-unable-to-access-the-manage-shopping-cart-page-if-a-customer-adds-a-product-to-the-wishlist.md

 <ins>Actual results</ins>:

-Admin user get an error message: *An error has occurred.
+Admin user gets an error message: *An error has occurred.
 See error log for details.*

 ## Apply the patch